Record daily positivity rates with fewer tests: 22.75% in state, 19.50 in Palm Beach County

 MORTALITY

 The mortality rate compares positive cases against deaths.
-The state's rate was 1.7 percent for all deaths and cases, including nonresidents, compared with 1.8 percent in the United States and 2.2 percent worldwide, which passed 1,781,000 deaths and neared 81.7 million cases Monday, according to Worldometers.info.
+The state's rate was 1.7 percent for all deaths and cases, including nonresidents, compared with 1.8 percent in the United States and 2.2 percent worldwide, which passed 1,795,000 deaths and passed 82.3 million cases Tuesday, according to Worldometers.info.

 County rates: Palm Beach County 2.4 percent, Broward 1.4, Miami-Dade 1.4, St. Lucie 2.9, Martin 2.8, Indian River 2.4 and Okeechobee 2.2.